trampgeek/moodle-qtype_coderunner/Readme.md

 actually displayed but 0 or 1 values in the column can be used to turn on and off row visibility.
 Students do not see hidden rows but markers and other staff do.

+The 'showdifferences' attribute can be added to the JSON outcome to render the standard 'Show differences' button after the result table; it is displayed only if there is actually a result table present and if full marks were not awarded to the question.

 Combinator-template grading gives the user complete control of the feedback to the student as well as of the grading process.
 The ability to include HTML